 Sir Thomas and Lady Dixon Park is in south Belfast.
-It is home to the City of Belfast International Rose Garden, which attracts thousands of visitors to our Rose Week celebrations in July each year.
-The park also has a children's playground, a bottle bank, barbecue area, picnic tables and car park,
+It is home to the City of Belfast International Rose Garden, which attracts thousands of visitors to our Summer Rose Fair in July each year.
+This event is also known as Rose Week.
+The park also has a children's playground, a bottle bank, barbecue area, picnic tables and car park.

 History of the park